conneroisu/groq-go/README.md

     Words    Words    `json:"words"`    // Words is the words of the response.
     Text     string   `json:"text"`     // Text is the text of the response.

-    http.Header // Header is the header of the response.
+    Header http.Header // Header is the header of the response.
 }
 ```